Alibaba

 Get Started FreeBlack Forest Labs

 FLUX Kontext is the most precise AI photo editor available — it understands exactly which elements to change and which to preserve, making it the best choice for targeted, surgical edits.
 Where GPT Image 1 excels at abstract intent ("make this look more professional"), FLUX Kontext excels at literal, specific transformations ("change the red shirt to a blue blazer," "swap the background to a beach at sunset").
-Two quality tiers are available: Pro (6 credits/image) for standard edits and Max (12 credits/image) for edits requiring fine detail preservation.
+Two quality tiers are available: Pro for standard edits and Max for edits requiring fine detail preservation.
 Both support 1-4 output images and 9 aspect ratios.
 For edits combining multiple source photos, the FLUX Kontext Multi variant accepts multiple reference images simultaneously.

 View guideOpenAI